igor-alexandrov/wiselinks/README.md

 ##Example

-We crafted small example application that uses Wiselinks so you can see it in action.
+We crafted example application that uses nearly all features of Wiselinks so you can see it in action.

 * GitHub Repository: [https://github.com/igor-alexandrov/wiselinks_example](https://github.com/igor-alexandrov/wiselinks_example)